snmln/veda-mdx-editor/docs/STYLING.md

 # Styling and theming

 This guide explains how to set up and customize styles for the application which uses the U.S. Web Design System (USWDS) as a foundation.
-The application can integrate with `veda-ui` for core feature components styled with USWDS or use `react-uswds` for standalone UI elements like buttons, inputs, modals, etc.
+The application can integrate with `veda-ui` for core feature components styled with USWDS or use `react-uswds` for standalone UI elements like grid, buttons, inputs, modals, etc.

 > **Note**: If you're using the provided template, this setup is already configured.
 You can skip the initial steps unless you're starting from scratch or modifying the default structure.